Silicon Valley Semester Program - FAQs

 Where will I intern?

 Students may intern at a variety of corporations or organizations in the area.
-We have verbal agreements with the prestigious organizations below and we are collaborating with more organizations as we progress with program development.:
+We have verbal agreements with several prestigious organizations and we are collaborating with more organizations as we progress with program development.
+To view our previous internship sponsors, click here.

 I already have an internship.
 Does this mean I will have priority acceptance to the program?